RensTillmann/super-forms/src/docs/tags-system.md

 ### Setting and retrieving multiple values per options

 Another feature you have with checkboxes, radio buttons and dropdowns is to **save multiple values** per value.
-In order to do this the only thing you will have to do is **seperate each value** per option with a semicolon `;`.
+In order to do this the only thing you will have to do is **separate each value** per option with a semicolon `;`.

 For instance, when you sell multiple packages based on a specific membership, you might need a different price per membership.
 Let's say we have a **Standard membership** and a **Gold membership**.
 We will ask the user to select a package.
 We will use a dropdown field so the user can select the according membership.